-With certain key buzzwords such as sustainability, bio-degradable and eco-friendly suddenly popping up on every food, fitness and fashion advert, packaging, or Instagram post known to man – you may be thinking “how can I do my bit, to help save the world?”
+With certain key buzzwords such as sustainable fitness, bio-degradable and eco-friendly suddenly popping up on every food, fitness and fashion advert, packaging, or Instagram post known to man – you may be thinking “how can I do my bit, to help save the world?”

 But it’s hard to work out what is actually helping and what is just a marketing stunt.

 So what if I told you that your actual workout could be the key… or at least the start.
 Working out, for me, makes me feel like the best version of myself, so why couldn’t it help the planet be the best version of itself too?

 The fitness world has come leaps and bounds from where it used to be and is estimated to reach a net worth of 22.8 billion pounds by 2020, according to a recent study by statista.
 This increase has been fuelled by consumers health, fitness and wellness needs and has resulted in boosting the UK to an-all time high record of over 9.7 million (14.9% or 1 in every 7) people working out the regular, and the brands behind the screen are starting to realise that not only do they have the ability to cash in on this increase but also to make a huge change in the world – one squat, bottle and protein tub at a time.

 With the rise in the number of consumers immersing themselves within the fitness industry, the requirements for products has, of course, risen too.
 Which means more athletic wear, more food, drink and supplement products and more equipment than ever before is being created (and ultimately wasted) to cater to the sudden demand.
 But with this increase, comes damage to the planet.
 Over and excessive use of harmful materials and chemicals, added air and transportation miles and buying into fleeting fads are all causes to the damage we are evidently putting on the world – but that can change.

 So, I have put together five simple ways that we can all make a difference all while still getting that booty looking fine.